 Clay, loamy, or sandy soils are fine if they are amended with organic materials and/or aggregate.

-A good option is to use an azalea, or gardenia potting mix mixes with equal parts aggregate (coarse sand, perlite, or pebbles for drainage) and organic matter (coco coir and peat work best.
+A good option is to use an azalea, or gardenia potting mix mixed with equal parts aggregate (coarse sand, perlite, or pebbles for drainage) and organic matter (coco coir and peat work best.

 You may also choose to do 2 parts soil and 1 part aggregate when planting outdoors, using organic mulch as a component.